JAORMX/tripleo-workshop/composable-roles/barbican.rst

    swift_only.yaml for an example.

 #.
 There is another role to prepare an overcloud with just barbican and
    keystone, which is quite nice to do some testing.

+   First, you'll want to create a barbican-backend-simple-crypto.yaml file which also sets the simple crypto backend as the default backendi.
+Copy the template barbican-backend-simple-crypto.yaml from /usr/share/openstack-tripleo-heat-templates to /home/stack, and set BarbicanSimpleCryptoGlobalDefault to true.

    Deploy this with:

    ::